 One critical thing to know about this work is that it can't be done solo.
 Doing teshuvah on the eve of the New Moon requires a prayer-partner who can be the ears of God for you as you do your internal work.
 (And vice versa -- take a turn listening to your partner, too.)
 Observing Yom Kippur Katan is a kind of "psycho-prophylaxis" -- a way to clean up one's act, to boost one's spiritual immune system, every month.

-The little spiral-bound book and audio cd which collect (and expand) these teachings are available from Aleph for $28.
+The little spiral-bound book and audio cd that collect (and expand) these teachings are available from Aleph for $28.
+[Edited years later to add: that link has long since gone dark.
+Try this one instead.]
 The book includes a simple liturgy for Yom Kippur Katan (in Hebrew and English, with transliterations), and reprints of some of the teachings to which Reb Zalman alludes, including some beautiful Hasidic teachings about mindfulness, one of his essays from 1959 which shows these ideas in an early form, and an essay by Rabbi Shefa Gold about Yom Kippur Katan as preparation for Rosh Chodesh:

 The dark moon night allows for the visibility of stars and planets that would ordinarily go unnoticed.
 On Yom Kippur Katan we do an examination of the inward skies as well -- the constellations of our being, which, in the busy light of our lives, might remain hidden from view.

 Her full essay is online here -- good stuff.
 But if this kind of thing interests you, the book and cd are worth owning.